stephenbradshaw/ad_ldap_dumper/README.md

 This tool seeks to dump a similar set of information from Active Directory Domain Controllers as is retrieved by the LDAP component of Bloodhound collectors such as SharpHound.

-Originally written because I wanted something that worked from *nix systems, which worked reliably under more restrictive circumstances than Bloodhound collectors. e.g. if you can talk to the relevant LDAP port on a Domain Controller, and authenticate, this will grab all the useful data, regardless of the state of DNS resolution.
+Originally written because I wanted something that worked from *nix systems, which worked reliably under more restrictive circumstances than Bloodhound collectors. e.g. if you can talk to the relevant LDAP port on a Domain Controller, this will grab all the useful data you have the permissions to see, regardless of the state of DNS resolution.

-This tool also allows me to very strictly control how and what LDAP queries are executed for environments that have LDAP query based detections in place.
+This tool also allows me to very strictly control how and what LDAP queries are executed for environments that have LDAP query based detections/alerting in place.

 In its current state, this tool writes its output to a single large indented JSON file.
 Im working on adding the option for output in a BloodHound compatible format, but this is only partly implemented at this point in time.